IuriiSer/IuriiSer/README.md

 <h3 align="center">Full Stack developer from Russia</h3>

 ## Few words about Me:
+- 🎯 Full Stack Developer with IT Education aimed at Information Security.
+Highly skilled to work with teams up to 5 members and multi-task on projects under strict deadlines.
 - 🔭 I’m currently searching of working where can I reach my full potential<br>
-- ⚡ Fun fact, I have a collection of minerals that I have collected traveled around the Krasnodar Territory and the Republic of Crimea
+- ⚡ Fact about me: I have a collection of minerals that I have collected traveled around the Krasnodar Territory and the Republic of Crimea

 ## Connect with me: ##
 <p align="center">